AlgoMaster Logo

 Intuition

-The key observation is that the recursive approach solves only 31 unique subproblems for n=30, but it solves them millions of times.
-If we cache the result of each F(k) in an array, we can look it up instantly on subsequent calls instead of recomputing the entire subtree.
+The recursive approach solves only a handful of distinct subproblems but solves them many times over.
+Caching the result of each F(k) lets every later call return it in O(1) instead of recomputing the entire subtree.

 Algorithm